Bilateral Economic Relations

 8. Investment

-(a) Indian Investments in Israel: Cumulative ODI from India during April 2000 to November 2023 was US$ 384 million*.
+(a) Indian Investments in Israel: Cumulative ODI from India during April 2000 to March 2024 was US$ 396 million*.
 Indian companies are marking their presence in Israel through mergers and acquisitions and by opening branch offices.
 TCS, State Bank of India, Sun Pharma, Infosys, Tech Mahindra and Wipro Infrastructure Engineering, Lohia Group are some major Indian companies which have operations or made acquisitions/investments in Israel.
-In 2022, a consortium led by India’s Adani Ports and Special Economic Zone Ltd (APSEZ) acquired the Haifa Port Company Ltd from the Government of Israel with an investment of US$ 1.18 billion.
+In 2022, a consortium led by India’s Adani Ports and Special Economic Zone Ltd (APSEZ) acquired the rights to operate the Haifa Port Company Ltd from the Government of Israel with an overall investment of US$ 1.18 billion.

-(c) Israeli investments in India: During April 2000 – September 2023, Israel's direct FDI into India was US$ 286.15 million&.
+(c) Israeli investments in India: During April 2000 – March 2024, Israel's direct FDI into India was U.S. $314.8 million&.
 There are over 300 investments from Israel in India mainly in the high-tech domain, agriculture and water.
-These investments are varied in nature - manufacturing plants; R&D centers; subsidiaries, joint ventures and technology partnerships with Make in India etc. There is a growing preference for Israeli companies in sectors such as renewable energy, water technologies, homeland security, aerospace, defence, energy, health and real estate in addition to traditional areas such as agriculture, cyber, chemicals, etc. Teva Pharmaceuticals, Ecoppia, Naa’n Dan Jain, Aqwise, Polemix, Eli Hajaj, Rivulis, Alumayer, Plasson, Huliot, Metzerplas, Avgol, IDE, Netafim, ADAMA, Mellanox, Dan Hotels, Watergen, Rivulis etc. are among the leading Israeli companies which have notable investments in India.
+These investments are varied in nature - manufacturing plants; R&D centers; subsidiaries, joint ventures and technology partnerships with Make in India etc. There is a growing preference for Israeli companies in sectors such as renewable energy, water technologies, homeland security, aerospace, defence, health and real estate in addition to traditional areas such as agriculture, cyber, chemicals, etc. Teva Pharmaceuticals, Ecoppia, Naa’n Dan Jain, Aqwise, Polemix, Eli Hajaj, Rivulis, Alumayer, Plasson, Huliot, Metzerplas, Avgol, IDE, Netafim, ADAMA, Mellanox, Dan Hotels, Watergen, Rivulis etc. are among the leading Israeli companies which have notable investments in India.
+Israeli defence companies are increasingly looking to Make-in-India through collaborations and acquisitions.
+In May 2024, Israel’s e-mobility company EVR motors opened a manufacturing facility in Manesar.

 Cooperation in Agriculture and Water Technologies:

 9. Agriculture: An Agreement for cooperation in agriculture was signed between the two countries in 1993.
 The Agreement provided for cooperation in Agricultural Science and Technology including Research & Education, Extension, and Training & Joint Research Projects.
 Under a comprehensive Work Plan for cooperation in agriculture, signed on 10 May 2006, bilateral projects are implemented through MASHAV Agency for International Development Cooperation under Israel’s Ministry of Foreign Affairs) and CINADCO (Centre for International Agricultural Development Cooperation of Israel’s Ministry of Agriculture and Rural Development).
-Agricultural cooperation between the two sides is formalized through 3-Year Work plans wherein 3-year Action plans are developed.
+Agricultural cooperation between the two sides is formalized through 3-year Action Plans developed jointly.
 MASHAV is active in India with many experimental and demonstration projects and operates an agricultural demonstration farm in Pusa.
 In May 2023, Indian Council for Agriculture Research (ICAR) and MASHAV signed a Declaration of Intent on the establishment of India Israel Innovation Centre for Agriculture (IIICA).

 12. Indian officials have been receiving training in Israel from time to time.
 Indian officials and business delegations regularly attend Israel’s international agricultural exhibitions.
 In AGRITECH 2018, India’s participation included the Union MoS Agriculture and the Chief Minister of Haryana, apart from official delegations from Uttarakhand and Punjab.
 Hon’ble Union Minister of Agriculture and Farmers Welfare Shri Narendra Singh Tomar visited Israel in May 2022 and held bilateral discussions with his counterpart.

 13. Water Technologies: Ongoing bilateral cooperation in the sector was formalized through an MOU on Water Resources Management and Development Cooperation signed in November 2016.
+Under the MoU, a bilateral Joint Working Group on Water oversees bilateral cooperation.
 During the visit of Prime Minister to Israel in July 2017, both sides signed MoUs on (i) National Campaign for Water Conservation in India and (ii) With UP Government on Reforms of UP Jal Nigam.
 In October 2018, the State Government of Punjab and Mekorot signed an MoU wherein Mekorot will formulate a Water Conservation and Management Plan for Punjab.
 Pursuant to this MoU, Punjab and Mekorot signed an Agreement for formulation of Water Conservation and Management Master Plan.
 A Plan of Cooperation between Israel and the Government of Uttar Pradesh for addressing water issues in the Bundelkhand region was signed in August 2020, after which an Israeli company has worked on the feasibility study in water management in Bundelkhand region.
 In June 2022 MASHAV signed a joint declaration with Haryana government in the field of integrated water resource management and capacity building.

 14. In May 2023, India and Israel signed Letters of Intent to establish Centers of Water Technology (CoWT) in the Indian Institute of Technology, Madras and the Indian Institute of Technology, Roorkee respectively.
-These Centers will focus on Water Technologies and Water Resource Management in India with the key objective of implementing Israel’s water technologies, tailor-made to Indian requirements, on sustainable management solutions for the Indian water sector.
+These Centers are expected to focus on water technologies and water resource management in India with the key objective of implementing Israel’s water technologies, tailor-made to Indian requirements, on sustainable management solutions for the Indian water sector.

 15. Bilateral water cooperation received an impetus with the first-ever visit by a Water Minister from India to Israel in November 2019.
 During the visit, Shri Gajendra Singh Shekhawat, Minister of Jal Shakti, participated in the “India-Israel Strategic Partnership on Water” Symposium along with his Israeli counterpart Dr. Yuval Steinitz, Minister of Energy, and was a keynote speaker at the WATEC 2019.
 The Minister also held bilateral consultations with his Israeli counterpart and interacted with Israeli experts in the water domain Indian companies and official delegations regularly visit key events in Israel such as WATEC, which showcases Israel’s water and energy technologies.
 Indian officials have also been receiving training in Israel from time to time.